Chauvet-Pro/OVATIONE2FC/README.md

 &nbsp;

 ## Software Update Instructions for V1.3.0.2
-Follow the instructions below to upgrade Ovation E-2 FC fixtures from software V1.230801 or earlier to V1.3.0.2.
-All Ovation E-2 FC fixtures must be updated to V1.3.0.2 first before upgrading to V1.3.1.
+Follow the instructions below to update Ovation E-2 FC fixtures from software V1.230801 or earlier to V1.3.0.2.
+All Ovation E-2 FC fixtures must be updated to V1.3.0.2 first before updating to V1.3.1.

 1. Place all the files from the [V1.3.0.2](https://github.com/Chauvet-Pro/OVATIONE2FC/blob/dc0657b88ee638a5fcbe1db2875c935c5136c4dd/firmware/V1.3.0.2.zip) folder into the USB flash drive.
 2. Power on the product and plug the USB flash drive into the USB port.